-Now that the chaos has begun, it’s time to use Lightstep to see what affect the increased latency has on the app.
+Now that the chaos has begun, it’s time to use Lightstep Observability to see what affect the increased latency has on the app.

 - In Lightstep Observability, navigate to back to the Explorer view.

 You can see in the histogram that there are now many more spans at the higher end of latency.

 More about Explorer

 When you hear that a particular service is slow, or there’s a spike in errors, or a particular customer is having an issue, your first action is to see real-time data regarding the issue.
-Lightstep’s Explorer view allows you to query all span data from the retention window to see what’s going on.
+Lightstep Observability’s Explorer view allows you to query all span data from the past hour to see what’s going on.

 Explorer consists of four main components.
 Each of these components provides a different view into the data returned by your query:

-Query: Allows you to query on all span data currently in the Microsatellites retention window.
+Query: Allows you to query on all span data past hour.
 Every query you make is saved as a Snapshot, meaning you can revisit the query made at this point in time, any time in the future, and see the data just as it was.
 Results from the query are shown in the Latency Histogram, the Trace Analysis table, and the Service diagram.

 Latency histogram: Shows the distribution of spans over latency periods.
 Spans are shown in latency buckets represented by the blue lines.
 Longer blue lines mean there are more spans in that latency bucket.
 Lines towards the left have lower latency and towards the right, higher latency.